Table of Contents

 As we descended, it seemed almost as if we were leaving behind a Bangkok that we had gotten to know these past few weeks.
 The end of the line for the train also marked the end of the line for the modern city it had become.
 He whisked us all into Tuk Tuks two at a time (in our case three) and after an introduction to our driver, off we went into the evening.
 As we sped off, the feeling was akin to that of time travel.

 The large avenues turned into smaller, less traversed streets.
 The lights from the highrise buildings behind us disappeared, along with any semblance of present time.
 We were taken to a Bangkok of yore.
 A Bangkok that was a city built on top of a series of canals.
 A Bangkok that had yet become the Capital it is now.
-The waterways no longer exists, but the essence was still there.In what would be an alley that no tourist would ever think of going down, Arty introduced us to an eatery, only known by locals, that served vegetarian specialties.
+The waterways no longer exists, but the essence was still there.In what would be an alley that no tourist would ever think of going down, Arty introduced us to an eatery, only known by locals, and definitely off-the-beaten-path in Bangkok that served vegetarian specialties.
 It was important for us to experience such a place, not only due to it’s almost daunting location, which it was far from being, as we were greeted with authentic and grateful smiles, but also because it was the middle of the Vegetarian Festival.
 A feast that ran for 9 days, commemorating what Buddhist believe as a period in which the nine emperor gods get together and discuss the upcoming year.
 Believers abstain from meat and make offerings in hopes that the gods align the planets just right for a prosperous year to come.A carnivore and a Catholic, I knew a thing or two about deprivation for the sake of being absolved.
 After tasting some of the offerings, from fried dehydrated tofu that had the texture of pork rinds to the ubiquitous spring rolls, I realized how elevated vegetarian food can be.
 If I had known this as a kid, I would have given meat up every Lent.

 Away from the alley and onto a larger street, we broke the fast per se and were given tastings of seafood delicacies from a vendor that offered fish cake and fried crablets.
 This was followed by a sweet coconut rice dumpling called, Khanom Krok, which was served warm with the coconut cream oozing out of it with every bite.
 On a hot night, under dimmed street lights, breathing in the smoke that came from grills and vats of oil, nine strangers were communing over plastic bags filled with food.
 It was an experience that every food lover dreams.
 What every traveler dreams.
 This group act made us all feel a little closer to each other.